-Voted #1 Gluten Free Cookie Mix by GF consumers TWO Years in a Row!
+Voted #1 Gluten Free Cookie Mix by GF consumers THREE Years in a Row!

 22-oz can makes 60 cookies